Updating a Portfolio

 portfolio

-The Transaction tab can be used to add a new trade either a Buy or Sell trade.
+The Transaction tab can also be used to add either a Buy or Sell trade.
 Click on the Add Trade button seen below to add the new trade.

 portfolio